 The cooking time on the stove depends on the size of the heads.
-Small flower heads are cooked after 15 minutes, larger specimen have a cooking time of 30 to 45 minutes.
+Small flower heads are cooked after 15 minutes, larger specimen has a cooking time of 30 to 45 minutes.
 If you use a pressure cooker or instant pot you can cook the larger ones within 10-15 minutes.

 Just use the leaves to test whether it is cooked: if they are easy to pluck out, the artichoke is ready to eat.
-After cooking, place the fiber rich vegetables on a kitchen towel to cool.
+After cooking, place the fiber-rich vegetables on a kitchen towel to cool.

 How to eat an artichoke